crashappsec/libcon4m/doc/reference.md

 - After the check pass, enforce constants.
 - Warning on exclusions that are not defined fields.
 - Default provided + lock should not lock.
-- Type pointer + validator should be workable.
 - Lock w/o attr being set should be compile-time error where possible.
 - Attr lock applied to non-attrs.
 - Calls via callback, possibly once interpreter stops.
 - Validation post-run.
 - Show source code on errors when available.
-- Revert the GC func for errors.
+- Get all the GC bit functions done / working.
 - c4m_format_errors() -> c4m_format_compile_errors()
 - Section validation callbacks.
 - Randomize typeid on unmarshaling, OR, create a 'universeid'
 - That we also use in the hash.

-      - Handle all the type stuff on the unmarshal side.
+- Disallow '$' for user defined vars?